jedrzejwalega/jedrzejwalega.github.io/_posts/2023-12-31-stable-diffusion.md

 Let's remember that the image works by removing the noise from an input.
 If we were to just repeat the process as-is, the model would quickly run out of noise to work with.
 That's why, at each time step we will be adding some **new noise** to the image before processing it by the model.
 Doing that additionally helps the model deal with difficult generations, as it can get stuck on certain cases.
 The multi-step approach with gradual adding of the noise tends to produce good and reliable results.
 Now you know where the name **Stable Diffusion** came from.

 We can repeat the denoising step step many, many times.
 It's worth remembering though, that the detailing part of the art piece requires more subtlety than the first, crude approach, which only determines the basic shapes and figures.
-Theat's where a parameter called **scheduler** comes in.
+That's where a parameter called **scheduler** comes in.

 ![png](https://i0.wp.com/stable-diffusion-art.com/wp-content/uploads/2023/03/image-104.png?resize=750%2C414&ssl=1)